 This can simply be adding your essential oil blend to your favorite body cream or carrier oil — such as coconut or olive oil — shampoo, or soap.

 We believe in safety first.
 Essential oils are so complex in their chemical constitute that it is impossible to declare exactly what their makeup and warnings should be, unlike synthetic pharmaceuticals.
 Use caution and use your oils sparingly.
 A little goes a long way.

 There are thousands of plants inside a single bottle; you don’t need them all.
-Diluting your oils is easy, just need to refer to the dilution ratio chart we’ve included.
+Diluting your oils is easy, just refer to the dilution ratio chart below.
 Dilution past 5% is rarely necessary.
 The typical rule of thumb is to not go past 1-2% dilution.
 If you are dealing with an acute condition, 5% dilution may be appropriate, but we recommend being under the supervision of a Certified Aromatherapist.